 All students are allocated a tutor during their time at LBC.
 Students registered for an academic award will be allocated an academic tutor.
 Those on the Rabbinic Programme will be allocated a Rabbinic Tutor.
-Tutors are allocated to students by the Director of Jewish Education, Director of Jewish Studies or Head of Vocational Studies as appropriate.
+Tutors are allocated to students by the Director of Jewish Studies the Coordinator of the Rabbinic Community Placements as appropriate.

 The role of the tutor is to support the student in a variety of areas.
 This support includes academic, personal, vocational and spiritual matters.
 The tutor also monitors the student’s progress and reports to the Course Team, raising any areas of concern the student or tutor may have, with the student’s agreement, as well as feeding back issues from LBC to the student.

-If the student is unhappy with a particular allocation, the student may discuss this with the Director of Jewish Education, Jewish Studies or Head of Vocational Studies who will do her/his best to respond to legitimate objections or requests.
+If the student is unhappy with a particular allocation, the student may discuss this with the Director of Jewish Studies or the Coordinator of the Rabbinic Community Placements who will do her/his best to respond to legitimate objections or requests.

 B. Course Team Leaders and Module Tutors